adraf/Dan-Batchelor/README.md

 ## Challenges

 A long time was spent on being able to get the modal boxes to scroll through video content without having the sound continue to play.
-At the time I was very new to Javascript and having to cobble together functions from different solutions I was finding using Stack Overflow.
+At the time I was very new to JavaScript and having to cobble together functions from different solutions I was finding using Stack Overflow.

 ## Wins